humdrum-tools/verovio-humdrum-viewer/README.md

      https://github.com/humdrum-tools/verovio-humdrum-viewer/issues

-Bach chorale repertory should be behaving nicely without bugs, but occasional problems in Mozart and Beethoven sonatas that need to be fixed).
+The Bach chorale repertory should be behaving nicely without bugs, but occasional problems in Mozart and Beethoven sonatas that need to be fixed).
 Most notation rendering bugs should be reported directly to verovio: